Visiting London in January

 Don’t miss your chance to save with Go City

-There’s plenty to see and do in London in January.
+There’s plenty to see and things to do in London in January.
 Many of the capital’s top attractions welcome Explorer Pass holders, allowing you to save on standard admission costs.
 So, if you’re considering January in London because of the deals available, don’t forget to add Go City to your list of budget-stretching buys.

 Ian Packham